netdata/netdata/packaging/installer/README.md

 By default, Netdata's installation scripts enable automatic updates for both nightly and stable release channels.

-If you preferred to update your Netdata agent manually, you can disable automatic updates by using the `--no-updates` option when you install or update Netdata using the [automatic one-line installation script](/packaging/installer/methods/kickstart.md).
+If you preferred to update your Netdata Agent manually, you can disable automatic updates by using the `--no-updates` option when you install or update Netdata using the [automatic one-line installation script](/packaging/installer/methods/kickstart.md).

 ```bash
 wget -O /tmp/netdata-kickstart.sh https://get.netdata.cloud/kickstart.sh && sh /tmp/netdata-kickstart.sh --no-updates
 ```

 With automatic updates disabled, you can choose exactly when and how you [update Netdata](/packaging/installer/UPDATE.md).

-#### Network usage of Netdata’s automatic updater

-The auto-update functionality set up by the installation scripts requires working internet access to function correctly.
-In particular, it currently requires access to GitHub (to check if a newer version of the updater script is available or not, as well as potentially fetching build-time dependencies that are bundled as part of the install), and Google Cloud Storage (to check for newer versions of Netdata and download the sources if there is a newer version).

-Note that the auto-update functionality will check for updates to itself independently of updates to Netdata, and will try to use the latest version of the updater script whenever possible.
-This is intended to reduce the amount of effort required by users to get updates working again in the event of a bug in the updater code.

-### Nightly vs. stable releases
+### Nightly vs. Stable Releases

-The Netdata team maintains two releases of the Netdata agent: **nightly** and **stable**.
-By default, Netdata's installation scripts will give you **automatic, nightly** updates, as that is our recommended configuration.

 **Nightly**: We create nightly builds every 24 hours.
 They contain fully-tested code that fixes bugs or security flaws, or introduces new features to Netdata.
 Every nightly release is a candidate for then becoming a stable release—when